Matteo Salvini: Federal Secretary of Lega Nord

-In April 2014, Salvini presented the party's logo for the European Parliament election, with Basta Euro ("No more Euro") replacing Padania, to emphasize the party's Euroscepticism and desire to exit from the Eurozone.
-The party included in its slates candidates from other anti-euro and/or autonomist movements (hence Autonomie, meanining "Autonomies"), notably comprising The Freedomites, a right-wing populist and separatist party active in South Tyrol (whose symbol was also included).
+In April 2014, Salvini presented the party's logo for the European Parliament election, with Basta Euro ('No more Euro') replacing Padania, to emphasize the party's Euroscepticism and desire to exit from the Eurozone.
+The party included in its slates candidates from other anti-euro and/or autonomist movements (hence Autonomie, 'Autonomies'), notably comprising The Freedomites, a right-wing populist and separatist party active in South Tyrol (whose symbol was also included).